kyjohnso/skysplat_blender/README.md

 ## Future Work

-I am currently in the progress of updating this Addon to use the rust based [brush](https://github.com/ArthurBrussee/brush) app.
-Since it is rust based I can distribute the binary with the addon, plus it has a much better license than the current implementation.
+1. I am working on packaging the brush app with the blender addon to further simplify the install process.

 ![pumproom_brush_5000](images/pumproom_brush_50000.png)